 9. The place of yoga retreats

 Nepal yoga retreats are tucked in the lush green hills of the well-known Kathmandu Valley, most of them of course.
 Most are even surrounded by beautiful temples.
 At these retreats, you get to have wholesome organic foods, and practice yoga, mantra chanting too and you get to have the yoga philosophy explained to you as well as guided meditation too.
-Nepal is a place where anyone who wants peace, tranquility, solitude and healthy food (ayurvedic diet), yoga training and peace of mind from the inward perspective, can come.
+Nepal is a place where anyone who wants peace, tranquillity, solitude and healthy food (ayurvedic diet), yoga training and peace of mind from the inward perspective, can come.
 This is a place to come and calm your senses, and find ones own grounding.
-Everyone’s needs would be fulfilled and the retreat centers here are very flexible in accommodating you as well.
+Everyone’s needs would be fulfilled and the retreat centres here are very flexible in accommodating you as well.

 In a nutshell…

 Nepal has so much to offer, see and do that it would take more than one journey to fulfil and experience.
-If you have been to Nepal before, and would like to add more reasons as to why you should visit this nation, please do write in.
+If you have been to Nepal before and would like to add more reasons as to why you should visit this nation, please do write in.

 सयौ थुङ्गा फूलका हामी एउटै माला नेपाली, Welcome to my webpage.
 I'm from the Himalayan Country of Nepal.
 Well talking about me, I like mostly Web programming and Designing and furthermore I like Philosophical literature, Photography, Social networking.
 And I am Romantic and Sentimental person to some extent.
 Read more...